Think Ahead When Packing Your Luggage And Avoid Extra Costs

 Keep it simple and wrap them once you have arrived at your destination and enjoy your Christmas vacation.

-How do you pack your bags to avoid extra fees at the airport?
+Discussion: How do you pack your luggage to avoid extra fees at the airport?

 - An organized kitchen: My time, my money, my happiness (canadianbudgetbinder.com)